Video-Nomad/gs-curvetools-docs/docs/source/layer-collections.rst

   :align: right
   :width: 250px

-Layer collections widget can be found right above the layers widget and can be hidden in the options if not used.
+Layer collections widget can be found right above the layers widget and can be hidden in the :ref:`Options<options>` if not used.

-Layer collections widget consists of a drop-down mend two buttons (plus and minus) on the right.
+Layer collections widget consists of a drop-down menu and two buttons (plus and minus) on the right.
 User can also enter a marking menu by hovering over the drop-down menu and holding RMB.
 Marking menu holds all the additional functions for the layer collections.

 .. image:: images/layer_collections/layer_collections_widget_drop_down.png